Tynecastle High School: History

+Old school building

 Tynecastle High School was opened in 1912 and was for its first 98 years located at 15 McLeod Street, a B listed building.

-Move to new school building

 On 1 April 2007, The City of Edinburgh Council gave the go ahead to rebuild Tynecastle High School in a different area of McLeod Street.
 The council approved the sale of the old school building and a nearby nursery to the neighbouring Heart of Midlothian football team.
 The deal was for the sum of £5.9 million.

 The Liberal Democrats / Scottish National Party coalition that took over The City of Edinburgh Council in May 2007 signalled their plan to fight any move to demolish the old school building.
 Council Leader Jenny Dawe said "I can't see any way that they would get permission to knock it down.
 It's important for the city that we don't have a repeat of the 1960s when a lot of fine buildings were knocked down and replaced by horrible multi-storey blocks."
 This school is also a B-listed building and any permission for it to be altered can only be done with the permission of both the council and Historic Scotland.

 Previous Hearts owner Vladimir Romanov intended to build a luxury hotel, sports bars and shops alongside a new main stand for Tynecastle Stadium with a 12,000 capacity.
 In August 2007 it was reported that the old school would "remain untouched" in the redevelopment.
+Planning permission for the conversion of the old building into student accommodation was granted in 2023.

+New school building

-Although at present the development of Tynecastle Stadium is on hold a new purpose built school was built across the road at no 2 McLeod Street.
-It opened in January 2010.
+A new purpose built school was built across the road at no 2 McLeod Street and opened in January 2010.